Parker Adjustable Injector Razor Review – Mild to Medium Adjustments

 Ease of Use

-This razor needs a user to have some time to adjust to what works for them in terms of the settings.
-With an adjustable, it’s generally best to start low to make sure it’s not too aggressive.
-Still, I reckon most guys can shift up to the 2nd or 3rd setting when they see how mild setting one is.
+This razor requires users to take some time to adjust to what works for them in terms of settings.
+With an adjustable setting, it’s generally best to start low to ensure it’s not too aggressive.
+Still, I reckon most guys can shift up to the 2nd or 3rd setting when they see how mild the first setting is.

 I felt I had to adjust my shaving style and maybe the shaving angle somewhat.
-I was soon just using it like I had used the razor for years after the first two shaves, though.
+I soon began using it like I had used the razor for years after the first two shaves, though.

 Having the injector blade mechanism makes it easier to change blades in one way (no blade to place inside a post, etc.).
 The other side of that is learning to use the injector device, which is easy enough when you learn how.

 I tried out various settings and found that on three days of growth, setting 5 on the first pass and setting 3 on the next pass worked a treat.
-Setting 1 and 2 was too mild for me, but I dont shave daily, and they might be suited for guys that shave every day.
+Settings 1 and 2 were too mild for me, but I dont shave daily, and they might be suited for guys that shave every day.

-I found I had to do quite a lot of tidying up stubble leftovers with this razor.
-I’m not sure if I was missing parts because it is so light or if it was just my usual missing bits.
-This was no deal breaker, but I kept noticing it!
+I found that I had to do quite a lot of tidying up with stubble leftovers using this razor.
+I’m not sure if I was missing parts because it is so light, or if it was just my usual missing bits.
+This was no deal-breaker, but I kept noticing it.

-Shaving under the nose area required some attention and going over a few times.
+Shaving the under-nose area required some attention.
 I attribute this to the shape of the head or angle, as it slopes rather than aims straight, if that makes sense!

 I got six shaves out of a blade until I felt it needed a change.